-CREDITS AVAILABLE LEVEL 1 0 Internal Achievement Standards 10 External Achievement Standards 1C Internal Unit Standards 0 Total Credits 20
+CREDITS AVAILABLE LEVEL 1 0 Internal Achievement Standards 10 External Achievement Standards 5 Internal Unit Standards 0 Total Credits 15

 Course Description: Geography is relevant to everyone and draws on many subjects.
 It is about the interaction of people and places.
 The subject seeks to answer the questions: what is where?
 Why there?
 Why care?
-Using a range of geography skills and including Te Ao Māori and Pacific perspectives, the course studies topics such as our local environment, the shaping of NZ, climate change, settlement patterns and contested spaces.
-Fieldwork is an important component of the course.
-Leads to: 12GEO/GEC, AS Level Geography
+Using a range of geography skills and including Te Ao Māori and Pacific perspectives, the course focuses on global and local volcanism, desert studies, population studies, GIS, and perspectives.
+Fieldwork is an important part of the course and students should expect a one-day field trip outside of school.